st-korn/urbanmegaphone/README.md

 ![Resume your selection](/images/sasplanet-lastselection.png)

 2.11.
 Stich all tiles in some bitmaps.
 Select output format `GeoTIFF`.
 Put bitmaps on `RESULT/` folder with any filename, for example - your city name.
 Use `18th` zoom.
 Use `ESPG 3857` projection.
 Calculate number of tiles to split the resulting image so that each side of bitmap contains less than `10.000 pixels`.
+Use `TIFF` format without compression: LZW compression by SAS Planet causes an error exception in vtkTIFFReader.

 ![Stitch bitmaps](/images/sasplanet-stitch.png)